 One of the most important things you can do as a parent who has a child who has an eating disorder is to make sure that you are not stressed.
 All parents know that vacationing with the family is not actually very relaxing most of the time.
 We often find ourselves running ragged, trying to meet everyone’s needs.
 And with a child who is recovering from an eating disorder, you will be even more taxed than usual.
 This doesn’t mean the vacation is going to be terrible.
 But it does mean that you should go into it with open eyes and an open heart.

+If you are already burnt out by your parenting responsibilities, then consider how best to care for yourself.
 The week before the vacation, take some time each day to relax mindfully.
 Don’t turn to fake relaxants like scrolling through your phone with a large glass of wine.
 You need purposeful relaxation, which usually involves disengaging from email and social media and one or more of the following:

 - Moving your body for pleasure